YahooArchive/YaraParser/README.md

 Yara Parser
 ===================

-&copy; Copyright 2014, Yahoo!
+&copy; Copyright 2014-2015, Yahoo!
 Inc.

 &copy; Licensed under the terms of the Apache License 2.0.
 See LICENSE file at the project root for terms.

 # Yara K-Beam Arc-Eager Dependency Parser

-This project is implemented by [Mohammad Sadegh Rasooli](www.cs.columbia.edu:/~rasooli) during his internship in Yahoo! labs.
+This core functionality of the project is implemented by [Mohammad Sadegh Rasooli](www.cs.columbia.edu:/~rasooli) during his internship in Yahoo! labs and it was later modified in Columbia University.
 For more details, see the technical details.
 The parser can be trained on any syntactic dependency treebank with Conll'06 format and can parse sentences afterwards.
 It can also parse partial sentences (a sentence with partial gold dependencies) and it is also possible to train on partial trees.

-#WARNING
-__All the information bellow is valid for v0.1 release.
-There were many changes since then and the numbers are not valid anymore (the parser now is much faster and slightly more accurate than v0.1 -- will complete documentation soon)__
+### Version Log
+- V0.2 (February 2015) Some problems fixed in search pruning, and brown cluster features added.
+- V0.1 (January 2015) First version of the parser with features roughly the same as Zhang and Nivre (2011).

 ## Performance and Speed on WSJ/Penn Treebank
 __Performance__ really depends on the quality of POS taggers.
-In academic papers, researchers try n-way jackknifing for training a very optimized POS tagger.
-I basically used the best off-the-shelf POS tagging model from [Stanford POS tagger](http://nlp.stanford.edu/software/tagger.shtml) (which is not as optimized as doing n-way jackknifing) with [Penn2Malt](http://stp.lingfil.uu.se/~nivre/research/Penn2Malt.html) conversion.
-The best unlabeled accuracy on the dev file was 93.09 (91.85 labeled, 49.18 unlabeled exact match) and with that model I got 92.71 (91.65 labeled, 46.98 unlabeled exact match) on the test data.
-All the settings that I used were defaults with 64 beams.
+I used [my own pos tagger v0.2](https://github.com/rasoolims/SemiSupervisedPosTagger/releases/tag/v0.2) and tagged the train file with 10-way jackknifing.
+I converted the data to dependencies with [Penn2Malt tool](http://stp.lingfil.uu.se/~nivre/research/Penn2Malt.html).
+The best unlabeled accuracy on the dev file was 93.41 after 14 iterations and with that model I got  93.12 (92.08 labeled, 48.55 unlabeled exact match) on the test data.
+All the settings that I used were defaults and brown cluster features.

-__Speed__ really depends on your machine but this parser is very fast.
-In my experiments, I used a 24 core machine (Intel(R) Xeon(R) 2.00 GHz) and set number of threads to 16.
-The most accurate and slowest model (64 beams) can parse 85 sentences per second (average on 20 runs) with 16 threads.
-Each training iteration takes less than 20 minutes (20 iterations may take up to 12 hours).
-In the very fastest mode (1 beam, unlabeled, basic features) the parser can parse 5000 sentences per second and each training iteration takes less than 1 minute.
-In the fastest labeled parsing mode(1 beam, basic features), the parser can parse 2700 sentences per second and each training iteration takes less than 2 minutes.
+__Speed__ really depends on your machine and the number of unique dependency relations but generally this parser is very fast.
+The parser could parse around 150 sentences per second without cluster features and 70 sentences with cluster features with Penn2Malt dependency conversion on my machine.
+If you want to have a super-fast parser, you can use the ``beam:1`` and ``basic`` option in training and this will give you a parser that can parse about 5000 sentences per second with the default number of threads.

 ## Meaning of Yara
 Yara (Yahoo-Rasooli) is a word that means __strength__ , __boldness__, __bravery__ or __something robust__ in Persian.
 In other languages it has other meanings, e.g. in Amazonian language it means __daughter of the forests__, in Malaysian it means  __the beams of the sun__ and in ancient Egyptian it means __pure__ and __beloved__.